dwhiffing/fury/content/aar/pf/pf3/pf3_aj/body.md

 **WAR IN THE PHILIPPINES**

-"Sir, gunfire ahead\!" yells the startled lookout, and the crew gapes at the sight of rockets and guns being fired at the nearby airbase from a civilian ship in the harbour.
+"Sir, gunfire ahead!" yells the startled lookout, and the crew gapes at the sight of rockets and guns being fired at the nearby airbase from a civilian ship in the harbour.
 "Flank speed" blurts the captain, and the little ship surges forward, and starts firing as quickly as she can at